DependoBuf/DependoBuf.github.io/docs/index.md

     ```

     !!! danger
-        Names of standart types are not fixed, so the code
+        Names of builtin types are not fixed, so the code
         might be incorrect.

     </div>